valerian-chen/valerian.hall-chen.com/open_positions.md

 ---
 There are various projects on fusion energy available.
 This list is not exhaustive.
 Please contact me for more details.

+*We are no longer accepting applications for undergraduate internships in summer 2024*.

 ## Open PhD Projects
 These projects are typically funded by A\*STAR scholarships, which are open to both [Singaporean](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-graduate-scholarship-singapore) and [international](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa) students.
 There is also an [AI-specific A\*STAR scholarship](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-cis-scholarship).
 Since A\*STAR does not award degrees, students need to be enrolled in a university, such as NUS or NTU.
 Students at foreign universities are also welcome to work with us for one to two years, funded under the [ARAP scheme](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme).